yifangyou/metabase/docs/operations-guide/advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.md

 - Go to Elastic Beanstalk and select your **Metabase** application.
 - Click on Environment that you would like to update.
 - One the left sidebar, click **Configuration**.
-- Scroll down to `Load Balancer` and click the Edit button on the right of the screen.
+- Scroll down to **Load Balancer** and click the Edit button on the right of the screen.
-- On Listeners section, click on "Add Listener" and change the Protocol to HTTPS on the modal window that opens.
+- On Listeners section, click on **Add Listener** and change the Protocol to HTTPS on the modal window that opens.
-- Set the value for `Port` to _443_.
+- Set the value for **Port** to 443.
-- Then, a little bit lower on the dropdown for `SSL certificate ID`, choose the name of the certificate that you uploaded to your account.
+- Click on **SSL certificate ID** and choose the name of the certificate that you uploaded.
-  - _NOTE: The certificate MUST match the domain you plan to use for your Metabase install._
+  - The certificate MUST match the domain you plan to use for your Metabase install.
-- In SSL Policy select `ELBSecurityPolicy-TLS-1-2-2017-01`
+- In SSL Policy select "ELBSecurityPolicy-TLS-1-2-2017-01".
-- Scroll to the bottom of the page and click `Save` in the lower right.
+- Scroll to the bottom of the page and click **Save**.
-  - _NOTE: Your Environment will begin updating with your new change.
-You will have to wait for this to complete before making additional updates._
+  - Your Environment will begin updating with your new change.
+You will have to wait for this to complete before making additional updates.

-  - _IMPORTANT: Once this change is made you will no longer be able to access your Metabase instance at the `*.elasticbeanstalk.com` URL provided by Amazon because it will result in a certificate mismatch.
-To continue accessing your secure Metabase instance you must [Setup a DNS CNAME](#setup-dns-cname)._
+ Once this change is made you will no longer be able to access your Metabase instance at the *.elasticbeanstalk.com URL provided by Amazon because it will result in a certificate mismatch.
+To continue accessing your secure Metabase instance you must [Set up a DNS CNAME](#setup-dns-cname).

 Once your application is working properly over HTTPS, we recommend setting an additional property to force non-HTTPS clients to use the HTTPS endpoint.